UPDATE 5-LVMH aims to restore Tiffany's sparkle with $16.2 bln takeover

 COURTSHIP LVMH shares were up 1.2% at 1430 GMT on Monday, while Tiffany's stock rose 6% in early New York trade.

 Tiffany said in a joint statement with LVMH that its board of directors recommended shareholders approve the transaction.
-The $135 per share bid is marked 7.5% premium over Tiffany's closing share price on Friday and is more than 50% above where it stood before LVMH's interest emerged.
+The $135 per share bid is marks 7.5% premium over Tiffany's closing share price on Friday, and is more than 50% above where it stood before LVMH's interest emerged.

-LVMH's official courtship of Tiffany lasted about five weeks after the first approach of $120 per share in mid-October.
+LVMH's official courtship of Tiffany lasted about five weeks after a first approach of $120 per share in mid October.
 But LVMH has had eyes on the brand, also made famous by the 1961 movie "Breakfast at Tiffany's" starring Audrey Hepburn, for years, sources familiar with the situation said.

 Tiffany, which has more than 300 stores worldwide and made almost half of its sales at home last year, has been struggling to win over young shoppers and its success outside of the United States has been uneven.
 Like rivals, it is also likely to face a hit from street protests in Hong Kong, which has forced retailers to close stores.
 Tiffany reports third quarter earnings on Dec.
 5.